CueMo69/cuedev.de/README.md

 ## Projects

 ### Project 1: Dark Fantasy Game (Unity)
-- A dark fantasy game built using Unity, featuring immersive 3D environments, engaging combat mechanics, and a captivating storyline.
+- A dark fantasy game built using Unity, featuring immersive 3D environments, engaging combat mechanics, and a fesselnd storyline.

 ### Project 2: CueDev Portfolio (This Website)
 - The very website you're currently viewing, built with HTML, CSS, and JavaScript to showcase my projects and skills.